-IMPORTANT DEADLINE INFORMATION: The student should submit the completed application and the re-enrollment fee as early as possible, and no later than two weeks prior to the start of classes in which the student wants to enroll.
+IMPORTANT DEADLINE INFORMATION: The student should submit the completed application as early as possible, and no later than two weeks prior to the start of classes in which the student wants to enroll.
 Some units may require longer lead times.
 Students should check with their enrollment unit/campus to make sure they can meet all requirements.
 Exceptions after this deadline are at the discretion of the unit of enrollment.
 The deadline to submit a non-degree application is 5:00 pm on the Friday before the first day of classes of that semester.

 Re-enrollment allows a former degree candidate (policy 58-00) to resume a degree program.
 Re-enrollment is appropriate if you:

 - Interrupted continuous degree enrollment during fall/spring semester

 - Were dismissed or suspended for nonacademic reasons

 - Plan to return for a second associate or baccalaureate degree

 - Voluntarily changed your enrollment status to nondegree